 - Plastic ice cubes keep their shape long after the real thing has melted.

-Your culinary training is important, but your creativity and ingenuity will also come into play as a food stylist.
+Your culinary training is important, but your creativity and ingenuity will also come into play as a food stylist when you must simultaneously navigate advertising laws and design a great product.

 You’re going to learn while working alongside peers, and that’s invaluable.
 Continuing your education – online courses or workshops, for example – will keep you current.